xbokmd/plastilinn/docs/xBoK/sections/Assumption_list.md

 # Assumption list
 - ## 🔍 Definition
   - Aspects that the entrepreneurial team knew are true and relevant to their business.
-- ## 📰 Content type (assumption)
+- ## 📰 Content type (#assumption)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #assumption
-    - assumption

 - ## 🔑 Keys